RobertMortimer/sjd_doc/chapter1.md

 ### WinGit

-WinGit is the main windows implementation of the Git source control system originaly started by Linus Torvalds \(leader of the Linux kernel project\).
+WinGit is the main windows implementation of the Git source control system originally started by Linus Torvalds \(leader of the Linux kernel project\).
 Visual studio rests on WinGit for it's source control functions and as a result it is cleaner to install it before Visual Studio.

 [https://git-scm.com/download/win](https://git-scm.com/download/win)

 ### Visual Studio

-Visual studio is an opensource IDE written by microsoft provide and entry point to programming in the Microsoft ecosystem that could compete with other open source IDEs such and Atom and Eclipse.
+Visual studio is an open-source IDE written by microsoft provide and entry point to programming in the Microsoft ecosystem that could compete with other open source IDEs such and Atom and Eclipse.
 It can be found here.

 [https://code.visualstudio.com/updates/v1\_27](https://code.visualstudio.com/updates/v1_27)